 Step 5.
 Take up Apprenticeships

-After getting your certifications and license sorted, you will now be able to get real hands-on experience in the professional world.
-Use your resume and attend as many recruitment drives as you can.
-Your university might be able to help you land your first apprenticeship under prestigious alumni or a university donor.
-Get in touch with the external placement office at your university and let them know that you are actively looking for an opportunity.
+Use your resume and attend as many career fairs and recruitment events as you can.
+Your university may be able to help you find a first co-op, internship, or graduate role through its career center, co-op office, alumni network, or employer partnerships.
+Get in touch with the career services or placement office at your university and let them know that you are actively looking for an opportunity.

 Step 6.
 Apply in the Job Market for Career Advancement